Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_restoring_objects/guide.en-gb.md

 The **Cold Archive** storage class is an archival storage class.
 Also existing on its own as [a dedicated product at OVHcloud](/pages/storage_and_backup/object_storage/cold_archive_getting_started), Cold Archive is now also available as an Object Storage class in a general-purpose object storage container.

 Objects in a Cold Archive storage class **must be restored** before they are available for download.
 Moreover the Cold Archive storage class has a minimum storage duration and additional fees to consider:

 - The minimum storage duration for Cold Archive is 180 days.
 If an object is deleted during this period, an additional charge will be applied (prorated cost of storing the object for the full 180 days).
-- When a restoration request is made, users are asked to set a period of time (in Days) during which the requested objects are available to download and are billed upfront at the Standard class rate.
+- When a restoration request is made, users are asked to set a period of time (in *days*) during which the requested objects are available to download and are billed upfront at the Standard class rate.
 - Once a restoration request is made, it is not possible to add another restoration request with a shortern period of time.
 The first request can't be preempted.
 - If you are using [multipart upload (MPU)](pages/storage_and_backup/object_storage/s3_performance_optimization), you need to know that in-progress multipart parts are billed at Standard class rate until you complete the upload.
-- There are no storage overhead charges
+- There are no storage overhead charges.

 Restore process can take up to 48 hours depending on the size of the objects.
 Download action is then available when the restore process is done.